-But for all this, there have been rumblings of anger in Super Smash Bros.
-Ultimate's matchmaking.
 While players with a Nintendo Switch Online subscription can battle in up to four-player matches online, there isn't as much freedom as you'd like.

 Players can set their 'preferred rules' regarding use of items, number of players, and style of match, but it's just that: a preference.
 You'll often find yourself playing in configurations you didn't sign up for, just because that's what the game found easier to match you up in.
 Recent patches seem to be improving this, though.

 Players are also reporting numerous issues with lag and connection speed – crucial for high-speed competitive play where a few milliseconds could be the difference between dodging an attack or being thrown offscreen.